Meteor-Community-Packages/meteor-collection-hooks/README.md

 for the same collection must have `fetchPrevious: false` set in order to effectively disable the pre-fetching of documents.

+It is instead recommended to use the collection-wide options (e.g.
+`MyCollection.hookOptions.after.update = {fetchPrevious: false};`).

 --------------------------------------------------------------------------------

 ### .after.remove(userId, doc)